 In the global routing phase of VLSI design, we assume that the circuits are in a one-layer frame.
 We model the chip as a lattice graph, where each channel in the chip corresponds to an edge in the lattice graph.
-Pins of the chip components are found at the intersection of these edges, which correspond to vertices in the lattice graph.
+Pins of the chip components are found at the intersections of these edges, which correspond to vertices in the lattice graph.
 We define a net to be a group of pins which are to be connected.
-In an instance, we are given a set of nets, each of which has pins that must be connected by wire.
+In an instance, we are given a set of nets, each of which has pins that must be connected by wires.
 Additionally, there are constraints to the number of wires that may pass through any given channel.
-A solution is a set of trees in the lattice graph, one for each net, corresponding to the wires in the chip routing the given nets.
-In a solution to the global routing problem, we should produce connections that obey these constraints.
-The goal is to minimize some property of these connections (such as wire-length or edge congestion).
+A solution is a set of trees in the lattice graph, one for each net, corresponding to the wires in the chip routing the given nets, while the constraints are satisfied.
+The goal is to minimize some cost of these connections (such as wire-length or edge congestion).

-The global routing problem is \mathcal{NP} -hard[15].
+The global routing problem is $\mathcal{NP}$ -hard [15].
 Thus, heuristics have been used to obtain approximate solutions.
 In general, the solution methodologies may be split into two classes: (i) sequential routing and (ii) concurrent routing.

 In sequential routing, the nets are ordered based on certain criteria and routed one by one in this sequential order.
 This idea was first introduced by Lee [14] and is known as the Maze Runner heuristic.
-Several enhancements to this idea have been shown in [8,12].
+Several enhancements to this idea have been shown in [8,13].
 One disadvantage to sequential routing is that the nets must be ordered in some artificial way.
-In general, nets are ordered based on their importance, bounding-box areas, or numbers of terminals [23].
+In general, nets are ordered based on their importance, bounding-box areas, or numbers of terminals [22].
 The quality of the solution depends heavily on the ordering.
 As well, there is no theoretical guarantee on performance.